artisan-roaster-scope/artisan/_docs/14-statistics.md

 Sample post roast showing Characteristics at the bottom of the graph:
 ![post roast Characteristics](/assets/images/gsg/post roast charateristics.png)

 Post roast, the placement and formatting of the statistic summary has been improved to make things more readable.
 Lines to render the green bean name and some of the roasting notes have been added to allow you to add some free text to the summary.
 Finally, barometric pressure has been add to the roast properties as well as to the ambient data line in this summary.

 ![post roast statistics](/assets/images/gsg/stats in 14.png)

+You can now save the Statistics box to a file so that you can print it for a coffee bag.
+The format is PDF on a Mac and .png on Windows.
+You can also change the background color and opacity under the Colors settings.
+What goes in the box is determined by what you put in Roast Properties dialog as well as batch prefix/number, roast number of the day, ambient data (temp/humidity/pressure),machine name and drum speed.

 *Statistics – Area Under Curve*